11 professional email subject line examples + tips to stand out in your subscribers’ inbox

 We can’t talk about subject lines without mentioning the importance of preview text.

-You can use the preview text section to give readers a sneak peek into your email.
+You can use the preview text section to capture the reader’s attention and give them a sneak peek into your email.
 If you don’t set the preview text, the email client will automatically use the first sentence of your email copy, wasting an opportunity to drive opens.

 Digital marketing expert Abby Siciliano emphasizes the importance of preview text.
 “Leverage the pre-header text area to elaborate on the story you’re telling,” she says.